Lazy eye (amblyopia)

 Your doctor may also check for inflammation, tumors and other inner eye problems.

 Ideally, lazy eye treatment begins in early childhood — when the complicated connections between the eye and the brain are forming.
 Depending on the cause and the degree to which your child's vision is affected, treatment options may include:

-For most children with lazy eye, proper treatment improves vision within weeks to several months — and the earlier treatment begins, the better.
-Although research suggests that the treatment window extends through at least age 17, results are better when treatment begins in early childhood.
+For most children with lazy eye, proper treatment improves vision within weeks to several months — and the earlier the treatment is started, the better.
+Although research suggests that the treatment window extends through the teenage years, results are better when treatment begins in early childhood.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.